sonic-net/DASH/documents/SDN-Features-Packet-Transforms.md

 	- Allow (non-terminate, proceed to next, continue to FW rules)

-	- Default action = Deny
+	- Default action = Deny (This is the default value if no rules are matched; traffic should be dropped.
+This is the default action of firewalls, however it is OK to be configurable.
+If not, we want to default Deny/Drop if no rules are matched).

 - ACL Group:  evaluate rules based on Priority (within an ACL Group); Terminate vs non\-Terminate pertains to the Pipeline